Welcome to 4th Grade

 - Adding and Subtracting decimals and fractions (like and unlike denominators)

 Language Arts: Students will use a variety of strategies to organize their ideas in many types of writing, while always practicing the steps in the writing process.
 Writing is integrated into every subject area.
+In fourth grade, students will be writing 3-5 paragraph essays of different types, along with writing fictional and non-fictional narratives.

 Science: Inquiry-based science experiments using the scientific method are used as we study Matter, Motion, Light and Sound; Weather, Rocks, Erosion, Soil, Planets and Oceans; Bones, Organs, Systems, and Health of the Human Body.